faeldon/philippines-json-maps/README.md

 Files are generated for all locations in the Philippines at all administrative levels.

-For example the the regions map will show regional boundaries on the entire country.
+For example, the regions map will show regional boundaries on the entire country.
 Shown below rendered using [geojson.io](www.geojson.io).

 <img src="https://raw.githubusercontent.com/faeldon/philippines-json-maps/master/images/regions.png" width="300">